 - An overall system increase of 1.5 percent, or $0.49 for the typical residential bill, is necessary to fund inflationary increases to operations and maintenance of the system.

-Possible changes to the Electric Cost Adjustment (ECA) and Gas Cost Adjustment (GCA) will be considered at the Oct.
+Changes to the Electric Cost Adjustment (ECA) and Gas Cost Adjustment (GCA) were approved at the Oct.
 22, 2019 City Council meeting for Nov.
 1, 2019 implementation.

 The residential sample bill is calculated using the existing and proposed rates assuming: 30 days per month; 700 kWh for Electric; 60 Ccf for Natural Gas 1,100 cf for Water-Inside City Limits; 700 cf for Wastewater-Inside City Limits.